jlevy/lft/lft.md

   of aerodynamics and materials science, which are governed by quite complex interactions of the laws of physics.
   This is natural complexity.
-  It involved inherent consequences of mathematics and the laws of physics.
+  It involves the inherent consequences logic, mathematics, physics, and the real world.
   It is ultimately consistent.

-  Engineers should *always try to understand natural complexity*.
+  *Engineers should always try to understand natural complexity.*

 - **Feature complexity:** On the other hand, if you are building a messaging platform, you will discover your users (and competitors) like features such as emoji reactions